djalbat/necessary/README.md

 Utilities for arrays, paths and so on.

 These utility functions were partly inspired by [lodash](https://lodash.com/), [async](https://caolan.github.io/async/) and the like.
-They provide limited functionality that will most likely be covered far more comprehensibly elsewhere.
-The idea was only to create functions that addressed a set of relatively modest requirements and would result in a tiny footprint.
-Additionally, especially in the case of the asynchronous functions, the bare bones implementations should hopefully provide some confidence if stepped in to and out of whilst debugging.
+They provide limited functionality that for the most part is covered far more comprehensibly elsewhere.
+The idea was only to create functions that addressed a set of relatively modest requirements and would result in a relatively small footprint.
+That said, the bare bones implementations should hopefully provide some confidence if stepped in to and out of whilst debugging, especially in the case of the asynchronous functions.

 This is a basic package meant for the authors's own use.
 If you feel the need to be impressed, look elsewhere!

 ## Installation